AbdullahSherMuhammad/Horse_Breeding_Web_App_Analytics/server/README.md

 As it is quite complex or I think it is, I will be explaning some part of code, and other things so it is easy to use.
 A Node.js-based project to fetch, validate, and upload horse-related data (based on FEIF IDs) to a Supabase database.
 This project has three primary scripts:

+A Node.js-based project to fetch, validate, and upload horse-related data (based on FEIF IDs) to a Supabase database.
+This project has three primary scripts:

-- **Fetch FEIF IDs** from the web (and parse the data)
-- How it works?
-Basically First you need to do is put the Feif_ids in a file named feif_ids.json as an array.
-You can use anything to put them there, manually, Through a code.
-After you have put Feif_ids this part will take one and fetch its data from web using pythonanywhere provided.
+Fetch FEIF IDs from the web (and parse the data)How it works?First, you need to place your list of FEIF IDs in a file named feif_ids.json (as an array).
+You can do this manually or via another script.
+After that, this script reads each ID and fetches its data from the web (using PythonAnywhere or any configured endpoint).

-- **Validate the fetched data** to ensure correctness and integrity.
-- How it works?
-Basically After you have fetched all the data, over the course of week or month.
-You still need to validate all the data.
-This will make sure if there is any error field as it can cause issue it will stop it.
-It will write two files at the end of data, One faulty Feif_ids, you can check what issue it had, Second: valid_data.json.
-This data is nearly fine to be inserted (no BIG problems).
-- **Upload the validated data** to Supabase tables, This is where magic happens, We deconstruct and insert all the data.
+Validate the fetched data to ensure correctness and integrity.How it works?After fetching data—whether it takes a few days, a week, or even a month—you’ll want to validate it.
+The validation checks for any missing or malformed fields (like missing name, sire, dam) and catches duplicate FEIF IDs so you’re not overwhelmed by repeated entries.
+Two files are produced at the end:

+faulty_ids.json, containing IDs that didn’t pass validation

+valid_records.json, containing the good data that’s ready to be inserted

+Upload the validated data to Supabase tables.How it works?This is where the real magic happens: the script takes valid_records.json, deconstructs it (for example, separating out horse info, farms, sire/dam relationships, shows, and so on), and upserts all of it into Supabase.
+This ensures new rows are created, and any existing rows (based on unique identifiers) get updated.
 ---

 ## ***Table of Contents***